-□ USB Support
+USB Support

-▶ Disabled

-▶ Full Initial

-▶ Partial Initial

-▶ Partial Initial

-All USB devices are functional in the operating system and during the POST.

-▶ Partial Initial

-Part of the USB devices are disabled before the OS boot process completes.
+▶ Disabled All USB devices are disabled before the OS boot process completes. ▶ Full Initial All USB devices are functional in the operating system and during the POST. ▶ Partial Initial Part of the USB devices are disabled before the OS boot process completes.

 (Default)

-(Delault)